 “Whenever I open a PDF file on my desktop, the Acrobat keeps asking to sign in.
 It happens despite checking the “Stay signed in” box on the software.
 How can I fix this annoying Adobe sign in issue?”

 A technical glitch within your desktop’s macOS or Windows operating system could be the reason behind the frustrating Adobe keeps asking me to sign in error.
 Such a problem could disrupt your work progress, and even worse, damage the PDF file.
 Still, there’s no need to panic as there are easy-to-apply solutions to prevent Adobe Acrobat DC asking for sign in repeatedly.
-To understand them, you only have to follow this post till the very end.
-Moreover, we will share the causes behind the Adobe sign in issue.
+Just follow this post as we will share the causes behind the Adobe sign in issue.

 Before diving into the solutions, it is crucial to understand the factors that enable Adobe Acrobat to keep asking to sign in every time you open the software.
 Here, we will share the top causes behind the repeated Adobe sign in issue.